-ENG 250 is the two-semester course that is typically completed in the final year of study.
+ENG 250 is the two-semester course that is typically completed in the final year of study and must be taken consecutively from fall to spring.
 The course does not have an assigned class period but requires regular meetings between the student and the thesis director.
 Students will submit their choices for thesis directors and readers and the department will finalize thesis committee assignments at the beginning of the final year of study.
-Please see the department's graduate programs coordinator for full thesis schedule and guidelines.
+Please see the department's Blackboard site for full thesis schedule and guidelines.

 Suggested Course Sequence for full-time study